YenTingWu/procrastination/README.md

 - **Unexperienced** - I wanted to try new libraries I had never used in a project before.

 - **Cool** - It should fulfill the cool kid's spirit inside the very bottom of my heart.

+---

+# Final Thoughts

+It was a fun experience to build an entire app from scratch, from tech stack selection and the layout and UI design, to actually the app developement.
+Although it really took me most of time being confused, I've not only reached the goal I set before starting:

+- Build an app with server and client sides
+- Build authentication with JWT and Google API

+but I've also gone through the whole process in a web developement on my own, after leaving the first job.
+This really helps me rethink about how important every role playing in a project is.

+Apart from things mentioned above, I highlight out few points I must do better next time:

+- **Goal Setting**

+  Who is your target?
+What problem do you want to solve?
+How do you solve it?

+  These are the most important questions I ask myselft before starting a project.
+I did do this time, but I gave myself too many anwsers.
+It was too messing.
+The project ended up neither fish or fowl for clients who are using it.

+  I have to remind future me of making the goal **more simple** and **more specific**.

+- **Design**

+  A great design pattern makes developement smoother and more frequent.
+However, there is no a pattern that fits in every situation.
+I have to study more cases and learn the ability to put the appropiate solution into the specific situation.

+- **Comments**

+  A comment is helpful for other people who are reading your code to understand your logic.
+Even though it is my own project, it also the best practice for me to wrtie the comment.
+It can also make future me know what I wrote before.

+---

+# What's Next

+There are bunch of new things in my list, including [Three.js](https://threejs.org/), [TensorFlow](https://github.com/tensorflow/tfjs) and [canvas api](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+Also, after enrolling in [Stanford - CS 253 Web Security](https://web.stanford.edu/class/cs253), web security is also a part that I'm really intersted in.

+I might keep digging into knowledge of cybersecurity and play around with frontend libraries recently.